insanity54/guess-that-module/README.md

 ### Special thanks

-  * Sharktimes#4248 on Discord for offering great CSS tweaks
+  * Sharktimes on Discord for offering great CSS tweaks

+## Feedback

+If you have any suggestions, feel free to open an [issue](https://github.com/insanity54/guess-that-module/issues) or get a hold of me on Discord "DJ CrisP ▵⨯○□☆
+#6052"